Haidra-Org/AI-Horde/README.md

 The point of registering is to track your usage and your contributions.
 The more you contribute to the Horde, the more priority you have.
 [Read about this here](https://dbzer0.com/blog/the-kudos-based-economy-for-the-koboldai-horde/)

+# Community

+If you have any questions or feedback, we have a vibrant community on [discord](https://discord.gg/3DxrhksKzn)

 # Horde-Specific Information

 Please see the individual readmes for each specific mode supported by the AI Horde.